-Partners for a Healthier Community (PHC) incorporates health policy in our coalition building inititiaves in order to ensure sustainability of outcomes and impact.
+The Public Health Institute of Western MA (PHIWM) incorporates health policy in our coalition building initiatives in order to ensure sustainability of outcomes and impact.

 - Increase community awareness of “social determinants of health”; how where we live, work, play impacts health;

 - Build a broad-based coalition to work towards eliminating or reducing barriers to basic human needs that create health differences between populations.
 Provide a voice and a vehicle for participation by the people most impacted by policies that either provide opportunity or barriers.

 - Educate policymakers about critical local public health issues.

 - Provide partners and community members with the latest data, updates on key public health issues and opportunities to take action.

 - Help local health departments communicate the value of local public health with their own policymakers.

 PHIWM is currently engaged in policy advocacy at the state and local level in food systems, the built environment, neighborhoods and housing, tobacco (and marijuana) access, casino mitigation, air pollution, energy, and climate change and access to healthcare.

 Current Policy Efforts

 SD1501/HD791: Close the SNAP Gap and Create a Common Application